hina0106/fleamarket_sample_73d/README.md

 ### Association
 - has_many :comments, dependent: :destroy
 - has_many :favorites
-- has_many :item_imgs, dependent: :destroy
+- has_many :item_img, dependent: :destroy
 - has_one :user_evaluation
 - belongs_to :category
 - belongs_to_active_hash :size